 4. Chill Overnight

-Florists have huge cooler rooms to hold their inventory for good reason: cool temperatures keep flowers fresh longer.
+Florists have large coolers to hold their inventory for a good reason: cold temperatures keep flowers fresh longer.
 You can mimic this treatment by tucking your bouquet into the refrigerator before you go to bed at night.
 There’s no need to cover them — just stash the vase where it won’t spill.